EllandeVED/NumWorks-App-For-Mac/README.md

 </div>

-A lightweight macOS application that wraps the official **NumWorks Web Calculator** into a native `.app`, providing a smooth, distraction-free experience on Mac.
+A lightweight macOS application that wraps the official **NumWorks Web Calculator** into a native `.app`, providing a smooth,MacOS integrated experience.

 ---